Malaysia Data Center Storage Market Size and Share

 Malaysia Data Center Storage Market Analysis by Mordor Intelligence

-The Malaysia data center storage market is valued at USD 0.90 billion in 2025 and is on track to reach USD 1.61 billion by 2030, reflecting a 12.38% CAGR.
+The Malaysia data center storage market size is expected to grow from USD 0.90 billion in 2025 to USD 1.01 billion in 2026 and is forecast to reach USD 1.79 billion by 2031 at 12.18% CAGR over 2026-2031.
 Surging hyperscale capital expenditure, a nationwide fiber backbone, and the country’s first full-stack sovereign AI platform place the Malaysia data center storage market on a steeper growth trajectory than any other ASEAN peer.
 AI-centric workloads, 5G standalone core roll-outs, and strict data-residency amendments accelerate the transition from HDD arrays to flash-centric and software-defined architectures.
 Hyperscale build-outs in Johor Bahru alone exceed 1.6 GW of capacity, fueling multi-petabyte demand for enterprise-grade storage while amplifying competition among vendors to supply NVMe-enabled systems.
 Talent deficits in storage architecture and volatile NAND pricing remain the primary constraints, yet government skills funds and fiscal incentives for high-performance computing soften the impact.

 Key Report Takeaways